 We have taken the boat over to the Wilderness Lodge for breakfast at Whispering Canyon Cafe.

-Normally, this boat goes in a triangle from the Contemporary to Fort Wilderness and back to Wilderness Lodge before returning.
+Usually, this boat goes in a triangle from the Contemporary to Fort Wilderness and then back to Wilderness Lodge before returning.

-The Magic Kingdom Ferry and other surrounding resort boat launches provide not only a service but enjoyable experience while at Walt Disney World.
+The Magic Kingdom Ferry and other surrounding resort boat launches provide a service and an enjoyable experience while at Walt Disney World.
 A warm sunny day sailing across the Seven Seas Lagoon can improve even an already cheerful mood.

 My other passion is sharing information about resorts, characters, and dining.
-You can read the full list of Disney World Resorts reviews here on the site.
+You can read the complete list of Disney World Resorts reviews here on the site.

-You’ve probably heard before that sometimes the most fun is in the journey.
-And let’s face it, where else can you take a scenic boat ride, a highway in the sky, or gondola for free while on vacation?
-Speaking of gondolas, feel free to read my thoughts and tips on using the Disney World Skyliner.
+You’ve probably heard that sometimes the most fun is in the journey.
+And let’s face it, where else can you take a scenic boat ride, a highway in the sky, or a gondola for free while on vacation?